Advanced data science to enhance decision-making in healthcare, based on complex but scarce data.

 Our core expertise is data sciences applied to health care.
 We build predictive models and identify what (combination of) markers (in a broad sense) should contribute to these models.
 These models enable making predictions in clinical research, biomanufacturing or public health.

 In most cases, when large companies such as Google, Amazon, Facebook, Apple, … discuss the concept of big data, they refer to their own situation where many observations (millions of users) are available, each of them however described by a limited set of features.
 In this context, statistical learning, i.e. Machine Learning, is quite an easy task.

 In the Healthcare context, there is usually a huge number (potentially billions) of parameters, while at the same time, there is generally a very limited number of observations (patients, batches).
 That is why at DNAlytics we rather talk about Fat Data.
 This is a very hard context to « learn » something with data science methods.

-This technology is effective and recognized, as demonstrated by almost 40 publications by DNAlytics collaborators.
+This technology is effective and recognized, as demonstrated by more than 40 publications by DNAlytics collaborators.
 Some of our open-source libraries are also downloaded more than 2000 per month.

 To obtain the computing power we need, we make heavy use of cloud computing solutions, such as the Amazon Web Services (AWS).
 We are an AWS certified Partner.

 These infrastructures allow us to take advantage of the most recent computing technologies, including GPUs (a.o. those from NVidia), an alternative to more classical CPUs.
 Both GPUs and CPUs show specificities making each of them the best choice for different kinds of mathematical operations.
 Deep Learning in particular makes heavy use of GPUs.